ExxactRobotics/technical_developer_test/README.md

 ## Modalities

+Don't pass more than 4 hours on this test.
+Do as much as possible within the given time.
+If you are unable to finish, specify what blocked you and what remains to be done.

 Create a private repository on GitHub to store your source code, invite HugoB-EXR and StuartEXR as collaborators, and send us the link by email once you've finished.
 Please provide a README with instructions to run your project.